 Exercise

-Moving our bodies helps improve our mental state.
+Moving our bodies helps improve our mental state by creating a clear and healthy mind.
 Exercise increases blood flow to the brain.
 By doing this, it increases neurons.
 It also releases endorphins, which make you feel better.
 Exercise also makes your body feel and look better.
 In turn, this makes you feel better about yourself.

 Do Meaningful Work